 Is it a pie?
 Yes, it is.

 Is it a frittata?
-Yes, it is.
+Yes, kind of.

-Finally, they are super filling and that’s how they were able to feed a multi-generational household.
-3 generations under the same roof may seem strange to us today but back then it was very common especially in rural areas.
-So many hungry mouths to feed and so little time to cook.
-What can you do?
-A Greek no phyllo zucchini pie!
+Finally, they are super filling and that's how they were able to feed a multi-generational household.
+3 generations under the same roof may seem strange today but it was common, especially in rural areas.

-Here is the deal for this pie.
-Zucchini is the key ingredient so it goes without saying that you should purchase the best quality from your market.
-Feta blends like a charm with zucchini and eggs and herbs bring all the flavors together.
+Zucchini is the key ingredient so you should purchase the best quality from your market.
+Feta blends like a charm with zucchini, eggs, and herbs bringing all the flavors together.
 As a traditional pie, I use a local cheese called “ladotiri” but there are equally tasteful alternatives for those who cannot find this cheese.
-Mix all the ingredients together, pour in the baking pan, in the oven and you got yourself a pie in no more than 50 minutes.
-Only 10 minutes to prepare it and the rest of it its baking time.

-So, now let’s talk details.
+So, now let’s talk about the details.
 You may use grated or spiralized zucchini.
 The key to the success of this pie is to squeeze all of the liquid out of the zucchini.
-Use a kitchen towel and twist and turn it as much as you can.
-Zucchini has a lot of excess water that can completely destroy your pie.
-I don’t know about you but I hate watery pies (or anything watery except stews and soups) no matter how tasteful they can be.
+Use a kitchen towel and twist and turn it as much as possible.

 Bake it in a pie plate, cake pan, tart pan, or even a square pan, pretty much in any baking pan.
-If you use a springform pan or a baking pan without a solid bottom, the edges have to be wrapped in foil so nothing spills out.
+If you use a springform pan or a baking pan without a solid bottom, the edges should be wrapped in foil so nothing spills out.
 Zucchini contains plenty of water (over 90%!!!).

 Serve it with lively Greek white wine like Assyrtiko.
 Extra cool for those hot days like today (37 °C / 100 °F in Athens).

 Credits: My dearest friend Natasa, an excellent home cook and the kindest person on earth, gave me this recipe.
-Natasa’s family comes from the island of Lesvos.
-Thank you, Natasa for this divine recipe.
+Natasa's family comes from the island of Lesvos.
+Thank you, Natasa, for this divine recipe.

 Ingredients